Cheong Chun Yin: Certificate of substantive assistance

 In September 2014, due to new information received and breakthroughs in investigation, the attorney general of Singapore decided to give Cheong a chance and reconsider his case.
 This also gave rise to hope and signalled that Cheong may tangibly receive a potential reprieve once the prosecution became satisfied that he was merely a courier upon the review of his case.
 Upon receiving this news, M Ravi was reportedly glad and he said that his client was also hopeful, and hence there was a consideration to withdraw their original appeal against the lawsuit's rejection (which was due for hearing on 24 November 2014) and instead launch an appeal for re-sentencing instead.
+Cheong's family were also glad to hear the news of a possible reprieve for Cheong, who turned 30 on 7 September (the same month of the review).
 The legal experts, in light of Cheong's initial loss of eligibility before his later eligibility, expressed that there should be more clearer guidelines on the issuance of certificates of substantive assistance for drug couriers, given there may be potential dampening of public confidence if a courier is wrongfully executed before new information was received and if the fresh details themselves were such that they were able to tangibly prove that the executed convict was merely acting as a courier all along.

 In February 2015, Cheong was finally issued a certificate of substantive assistance as an eligible drug courier and he would be awaiting his next court appearance for re-sentencing before the original trial judge Choo Han Teck in the High Court.
 This gave joy and hope to Cheong's family; his father said this good news about his eldest son was the best gift to receive during Chinese New Year.
 Cheong’s partner-in-crime Pang Siew Fum, who was also applying to reduce her death sentence, would also appear in the same court session before the same judge as Cheong for her re-sentencing verdict as well, since their cases were related to each other.
 Initially, Cheong’s court appearance date was scheduled on 23 March 2015, but due to the suspension of his lawyer M Ravi as a result of his bipolar disorder relapse, Cheong’s re-sentencing trial was postponed to a month later on 20 April 2015.
 Cheong's father said in a news report that his son was in good spirits and had gained weight while in prison, and often, he would wake up early in the morning to travel from Johor to Singapore weekly to visit his eldest son in jail.
 The elderly man also volunteered at a vegetable farm to plant vegetables to sell in order to raise money to pay his son's legal fees, and was extremely grateful to his son's lawyer and the kindness of his friends and the public who heard about Cheong's case.